RetroReversing/retroReversing/categories/misc/Magazines.md

 137 | FlashVillage.com Flash Template | Free Television Template, this was also free on their website: [FlashVillage.com - FREE Flash Templates](https://web.archive.org/web/20071226055701/http://www.flashvillage.com/)
 140 | FlashVillage.com Flash Template | Orbital Template, this was also free on their website: [FlashVillage.com - FREE Flash Templates](https://web.archive.org/web/20071226055701/http://www.flashvillage.com/)
-140 | Issue 117 PDFs | PDF for each page of the 114 Issue of Computer Arts from Christmas 2005 140 | Lynda.com Adobe Photoshop CS3 One-on-One: Advanced Techniques | 1 hour of content from Smart Objects (chapter 22) of the 9.5 hour training course
+140 | Issue 117 PDFs | PDF for each page of the 114 Issue of Computer Arts from Christmas 2005 140 | Lynda.com Adobe Photoshop CS3 One-on-One: Advanced Techniques |  1 hour of content from Smart Objects (chapter 21) of the 9.5 hour training course
+141 | 26 Diomedia royalty-free photos |
+141 | CG Wallpapers |
+141 | Issue 118 PDF | PDF for each page of the 118th Issue of Computer Arts 141 | Lynda.com Actionscript in Flash CS3 professional Essential Training |
+143 | Free CG Wallpapers | 4 Desktop Wallpapers from CGWallpapers.com in different resolutions
+143 | Issue 120 PDF | PDF for each page of the 120th Issue of Computer Arts 143 | 50 Free Fonts | Free Fonts available on the web from: ultimatefontdownload.com, haroldsfonts.com, iconian.com, larabiefonts.com
+143 | 200 Free CSS Templates | CSS Templates that are free on the web from freecsstemplates.org 143 | 68 free deviantART Photoshop brushes | 68 free brushes available on chain.deviantart.com such as fingerprints, footprints and paper
+143 | 35 free vector images | Creative Commons Vector art from a wide range of different sites such as LAFKON and Ben Blogged 143 | 7 Go Media Spray Paint brushes | Seven 2500px Photoshop brushes provided by gomedia.us 143 | Lynda.com Adobe Photoshop CS3 One-on-One: Advanced Techniques | 1 hour of content from the Adjustment Layers chapter (number 22) of the 9.5 hour training course

 ### Free Full products
 Occassionally as an incentive to buy the magazine there would be a few paid products that are offered "free" as long as you have bought the magazine.
 Not all issues included free full products but the ones that did were generally worth picking up, but of course it was always an older version of the products as an incentive to upgrade to the latest versions.